jjay1288/NetworkAttackProject/README.md

 ##### 192.168.1.209

-To begin, I usually start with a basic script scan using Nmap.
-The output file containing results can be found [here](https://github.com/jjay1288/netattacksproj/blob/main/target/scans/nmapinitial).
+To begin, we start with a basic script scan using Nmap.
+The output file containing the results can be found [here](https://github.com/jjay1288/netattacksproj/blob/main/target/scans/nmapinitial).
+Nmap is a network scanning tool used to enumerate networks.
+It has the capability